supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Encoder.md

 Each input of the encoder gets a unique encoding because of Encoder.

-There are two types of Encoder:
+There are several types of Encoder:
 1. Binary Encoder
 2. Priority Encoder